-The application deadline is December 13, 2013.
-Further details will be posted here shortly; information about the application process can be found below .
+Details about the next fellowship will be posted here later in 2014; information about the application process can be found below.
 Tuition is free to those accepted into the program.

 The 2014 Emerging Poets Fellowship will meet Tuesday evenings, from February 18 to June 2, 2014, skipping April 15, 2014.
 There will also be a special daylong session on one Saturday (date to be determined).
 A final public reading will take place on June 3, 2014.
 Fellows will also meet one–on–one with the workshop leader and distinguished guests at times to be determined.
 Special visits from editors and publishers will be part of the program.
 Fellows are encouraged to attend events at Poets House throughout the spring.

 The 2014 Emerging Poets Fellowship workshop will be taught by poet and teacher Kristin Prevalett.
-Distinguished Visiting Faculty includes Cornelius Eady, Alice Notley and Edwin Torres.
+Distinguished Visiting Faculty includes Cornelius Eady, Tracie Morris, Alice Notley and Edwin Torres.

 Kristin Prevallett is a poet, essayist, educator, and clinical hypnotherapist.
 She is the author of five books including most recently her re-envision of T.S.
 Eliot’s Four Quartets, Everywhere Here and in Brooklyn.
 Other books include I, Afterlife: Essay in Mourning Time, Shadow Evidence Intelligence, and Scratch Sides: Poetry, Documentation and Image-Text Projects.
 She is the editor of A Helen Adam Reader.
 Recent poetic documents that blend conceptual and collaborative forms have appeared in VLAK: Poetics and the Arts; Rhythm of Structure: Mathematics, Art, and Poetic Reflections and the anthology I’ll Drown My Book: Conceptual Writing by Women.
 Her recent books integrating language, consciousness, and poetics include You, Resourceful: Return To Who You Want To Be and Trance Poetics: Your Writing Mind.
 An associate of Bard College’s Institute for Writing and Thinking, she has taught poetry, poetics, and creative/critical writing at numerous universities including New York University, Pratt Institute, Bard College, Naropa University’s online MFA program, and the Institute for Writing Studies at St. John’s University.